The Power of LIFE: LIFE Magazine and American Photography, 1936–1972

 Poetry and the Digital World

-Brian Kernighan (Computer Science); Effie Rentzou (French & Italian)
+Brian Kernighan (Computer Science); Effie Rentzou (French and Italian)

 A new capstone seminar in Humanistic Studies will bring together humanities and applied sciences, addressing questions of literacy, media, and modes of knowledge.
 Organized around two poles, poetry and digital technology, the course will explore each as a mode of understanding the real, but also as modes and media of distributing knowledge.
 The course will use geolocation, image recognition, and augmented reality to create a new interface for poetry–lifting it off the page.